syncthing/docs/users/contrib.rst

 - `Möbius Sync <https://www.mobiussync.com/>`_

-  Möbius Sync is an alternative implementation of Syncthing (using the same network protocol) and uses a somewhat outdated fork of Syncthing's code at its core.
+  Möbius Sync is a native iOS application bundle.
+It hosts and wraps a somewhat outdated fork of Syncthing's code.
   The iOS application is currently closed source.

 Packages and Bundlings
 ----------------------